 Should you buy the Anker Soundcore Spirit Dot 2?

-The Anker Soundcore Spirit Dot 2 are a good fit for me personally, but whether they’re right for you depends on a few things.
-These earphones aren’t perfect by a longshot.
-They’re lacking Bluetooth multipoint, a good microphone, practical playback and volume controls, and the bud design itself is likely to put some people off who have a hard time getting a good fit.
-So if you any of those things are important to you, then these aren’t for you.
+The Anker Soundcore Spirit Dot 2 is a good fit for me personally, but whether they’re right for you depends on a few things.
+These earphones aren’t perfect by a long shot.
+They lack Bluetooth multipoint, a good microphone, practical playback and volume controls, and the bud design is likely to put some people off.

-That said, if you’re looking for a pair of exercise headphones these have earned a consideration.
+That said, if you’re looking for a pair of exercise headphones this option deserves your consideration.
 The IPX7 build puts it ahead of the AirPods Pro when it comes to waterproofing and the AirWing stabilizers are insanely good.
-I’ve had absolutely no issues with these staying in my ear.
 Plus, these excel at what is arguably the most important feature when it comes to true wireless earbuds which is connection strength.
-I haven’t had a single skip or stutter let alone a dropout.
 I have no problem recommending these to anyone that takes fitness seriously but doesn’t want to spend more than $100.

-For anyone that doesn’t mind paying a little more to get the best, then check out the Jabra Elite Active 75t.
-These have a fully waterproof and dustproof IP57 rating, they sound good, the AAC codec with Bluetooth 5.0, autopause functionality, and they also have a sleek charging case.
+For anyone who doesn’t mind paying a little more to get the best, then check out the Jabra Elite Active 75t.
+These buds have a fully waterproof and dustproof IP57 rating, they sound good, the AAC codec with Bluetooth 5.0, autopause , and they have a sleek charging case.
 While you won’t get the same noise cancelling that you’ll find on something like the AirPods Pro you will get a Passthrough mode that lets you hear what’s going on around you.